 Since 1975, PAVSA has been serving youth and adult victim/survivors of sexual violence 13 years of age and older.
 The core of PAVSA services is our Advocacy Program.
 The role of an advocate is to provide information, offer options and support victim/survivors in their decision.
 Advocates empower victim/survivors as they define their own healing process.
 Advocates share knowledge, offer resources and help victim/survivors as they navigate the many systems related to an act of sexual violence including law enforcement and prosecution.
 Hundreds of individuals receive PAVSA advocacy services each year.

-In addition to staff advocates, PAVSA trains volunteer sexual assault advocates to provide coverage on the 24-hour crisis line and hospital advocacy outside of regular office hours.
-For more information on volunteering with PAVSA, contact Erin at 218/726-1442 or email@example.com
+In addition to staff advocates, PAVSA facilitates a 40-hour sexual assault volunteer advocacy training to prepare volunteers to provide coverage on the 24-hour helpline and hospital advocacy outside of regular office hours.
+For more information on volunteering with PAVSA, contact Charlie at 218/726-1442.

 Sexual Assault Nurse Examiner Program

 The SANE (Sexual Assault Nurse Examiner) Program, a collaborative project of PAVSA, St. Luke’s Hospital and Essentia Health, is a community-based medical and forensic response to victims of sexual assault.
 SANE exams are essential to the successful investigation and prosecution of sexual assault in our community.